Sanjō Station (Niigata)

 Sanjō Station (三条駅, Sanjō-eki) is a railway station on the Shinetsu Main Line in the city of Sanjō, Niigata, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Sanjō Station is served by the Shinetsu Main Line, and is 94.6 kilometers from the terminus of the line at Naoetsu Station.

 Station layout

 The station consists of two ground-level opposed side platforms connected by a footbridge, serving two tracks.
-The station has a Midori no Madoguchi staffed ticket office.